SkygearIO/iot/README.md

 * `iot:device-publish([payload, deviceIDs])` (requires master key OR `iot-manager` role)
   * Publish messages to devices' secure channels, payloads must be an object with at least an "action" key.
-    All actions prefixed with `iot-` will be executed by the device platform (supplied by the device `platform.action` map)
   * payload: object, (see `iot-<SHA256(deviceSecret)>` channel above)
   * deviceIDs: array of device ID